GoogleCloudPlatform/avocano/client/README.md

 ### Client variants

+The default variant of Avocano is an example implementation of a dynamic webapp that when you click on Buy, explains that this is not a real product website.

+The "Avocart" version of Avocano extends the web app to show implementation of a shopping cart and checkout process, key requirements for ecommerce sites.

-To display the "Avocart" version of the client.
+To display the "Avocart" version of the client:

 ```bash
 AVOCANO_PURCHASE_MODE=cart npm run start